kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  36.md

 Architect automate this process for the operations team?**

-- [ ] Create a CloudWatch alarm and associate an SQS queue with it that delivers a message to SES
+- [ ] :  Create a CloudWatch alarm and associate an SQS queue with it that delivers a message to SES

-- [ ] Setup an RDS alarm and associate an SNS topic with it that sends an email
+- [ ] :  Setup an RDS alarm and associate an SNS topic with it that sends an email

-- [ ] Create a CloudTrail alarm and configure a notification event to send an SMS
+- [ ] :  Create a CloudTrail alarm and configure a notification event to send an SMS

-- [x] Create a CloudWatch alarm and associate an SNS topic with it that sends an email notification
+- [x] :  Create a CloudWatch alarm and associate an SNS topic with it that sends an email notification

-*
+*----

+- #cloudwatch_alarm #rds_alarm #cloudtrail_alarm #rds_database #sqs_queue
 - hasExplain:: [[explanation_Question  36.md]]